LLB: Admission, Syllabus, Eligibility, Subjects, Colleges, Careers

 LLB Admission Process 2025

 Step 1: Go to the official site for law entrance exams like CLAT or LSAT-India.
-Sign up by giving your personal and education details.
+Sign up by giving your personal and educational details.
 After registration, you will get a confirmation email or SMS with a link to complete your application.

 Step 2: Fill the application form with your education history, achievements and career goals.
 Upload your 10th and 12th mark sheet, degree certificate or latest results, passport-shaped photos and any required category certificate.
 See everything before submitting.